tomasurdiales/System_Imbalance_Forecasting/README.md

 - This repository contains files for a Codespaces setup that may be ignored when running locally.
 - Original large data files are only available on local
 - Comitting from terminal shows proper logs for the pre-commit hooks
+- For notebooks to be able to import from 'src' do:

-- .zprofile <- export PYTHONPATH=$HOME/Desktop/Simplify
+  .zprofile <- export PYTHONPATH=(<project's root directory>)